How to Focus on Studying While at Home

 Get focused!
 Distractions abound!
 Maybe it’s your phone and social media distracting you, a dog barking, or a sibling that you’ve been tasked with taking care of.
-Whatever it is that’s distracting you, we’ve compiled a few tips that can help you stay focused.
+Whatever it is that’s distracting you, we’ve compiled a few tips on how to focus on studying while at home.

 Set up a study space at home